segunak/SegunAkinyemi.com/docs/_pages/reading.md

 Welcome to my reading corner!
 Here you can see what I'm currently reading, what's on my reading list, and the books I've enjoyed, all courtesy of [Goodreads](https://www.goodreads.com/user/show/39852937-segun).

-These are books that have at times had me feeling like:
+These are books that have had me feeling like:

 <div class="meme-container">
   <div id="frieren" class="meme-wrapper">